Welcome to the Technician Training Experience!

 You will be guided to acquire the ability of dealing with installations of increasing complexity.
 Your ability of efficiently supporting and integrating the section team will be a key aspect of your daily work.

 In order to qualify for a place on the programme you will need to meet the following requirements:

 - You are a national of a CERN Member State or Associate Member State (https://home.cern/about/member-states);

-- You have a Technical Diploma (careers.cern/ttediplomas), and no more than 4 years' relevant experience after finishing your diploma;
+- You have a Technical Diploma in Electricity or equivalent (careers.cern/ttediplomas), and no more than 4 years' relevant experience after finishing your diploma;

 - If you are currently studying, you are still eligible to apply, although you are expected to have obtained your qualification by the start of your appointment at CERN;